David Linarès

 David Linarès (born 5 October 1975) is a French football coach and a former midfielder.

 Playing career

 Linarès made his professional debut on 17 November 1996 against Lille.
 He won the French championship during the 2001–02 season while playing for Lyon.

 Coaching career

-He was hired as manager by Dijon in November 2020, with the club in last place in Ligue 1.
-Despite not being able to avoid relegation or even improve the table position, he remained the manager for the 2021–22 season.
+Dijon hired him as manager in November 2020, with the club in last place in Ligue 1.
+Despite being unable to avoid relegation or even improve the table position, he remained the manager for the 2021–22 season.
 After only gaining 1 point in the first 5 games of the 2021–22 Ligue 2 season, he was dismissed by the club on 23 August 2021.

 Managerial statistics

 Personal life

 Born in France, Linarès is of Spanish descent.